etw11/DunedinPACNI/README.md

 The R package for generating DunedinPACNI scores consists of two steps: LoadFreeSurferStats() and then ExportDunedinPACNI().

-This package uses tools from the R package `progress`.
+This package was built using R version 4.3.2 and uses tools from the R package `progress` (version 1.2.3).

 ## LoadFreeSurferStats